tobiolabode/Flask_Carbon_API/README.md

 You can then use the request.py file to send info at the API

-format your request into a JSON or format:
+format your request into a JSON or a JSON format:
 ```json
 {  "km": 5000,  "tonnes": 100000}